AlejandroAkbal/Markdown-Files/src/tutorials/include/self_promotion.md

+# Self promotion

-If you have found this tutorial useful then you should follow me, I will be posting more interesting content! 🥰
+If you have found this useful then you should follow me, I will be posting more interesting content! 🥰

 - [GitHub](https://redirect.akbal.dev/github)
 - [Twitter](https://redirect.akbal.dev/twitter)